Annilyn/Database/README.md

 #### 3. The delivers table stores the data of the customers info delivery.
 Has 6 rows and 4 columns.
 #### 4. The dishes table stores of the data of the dishes info such as a name and price.
 Has 25 rows and 6 columns.
 #### 5. The orders table stores of tha data info such us date of orders and total price and payment methods.
 Has 25 rows and 11 columns.
-#### 6. The order_details table stores ot the data info about the quanlity of orders.
+#### 6. The order_details table stores of the data info about the quanlity of orders.
 Has 25 rows and 4 columns.